sokoow/kube-desktop/README.md

 Next things that would be handy to run on this:

-- [ ] self-contained image registry
-- [ ] some form of CI/CD : Jenkins or Drone
-- [ ] a DB/storage (Postgres/TiDB) ?
-- [ ] secrets store
 - [ ] ark backups
-- [ ] minio endpoint
 - [ ] more desktop apps
 - [ ] self-signed TLS ?
 - [ ] whatever else
+- [ ] templatize the whole lot using golang templates (https://github.com/VirtusLab/render, https://medium.com/virtuslab/helm-alternative-d6568aa9d40b)
+- [ ] some auth servers for development
+- [ ] more storage (druid, ES, cockroach, TiDB)

 ### What might be problematic ?

-- Running helm charts that use PV/PVCs - I'm using only hostpaths here
+- Running helm charts that use PV/PVCs - I'm using only hostpaths here so far
 - Running services that want loadbalancers

 ### What's next ?